Assessing

 20% Parcel Review In Progress

 To comply with the State Tax Commission requirements, Assessing staff are conducting their 20% parcel review.
 Staff may be in your neighborhood to measure the outside of buildings and take exterior photos.
 Staff will not need to, nor will ask, to come into your home.
 Certain properties on the streets (PDF) will be reviewed - you will receive a postcard if your property is being reviewed.
+For further information, please check out our FAQs section on this page.

 Appraisals